shell embedding and options

 [student@linux gen]$

-called nested embedding
+called nested embedding of shells.

 This screenshot shows an embedded shell inside an embedded shell.